 In an increasingly digitized environment, cybersecurity is an indispensable element for the survival and growth of any company.

-Choosing a cybersecurity provider should be based on a careful evaluation of their ability to adequately protect the company’s critical assets.
+The choice should be based on a careful evaluation of their ability to protect the company’s critical assets.
 Some of the key criteria include:

 The provider must understand the regulatory, operational, and technological particularities of your sector.
 Protecting a financial entity is not the same as protecting a retail or health company.